Tell us a bit about yourself!

 How would you describe the magic of this place to others?

-There is a special thing about being there and working there that can only be experienced when there.
+There is a special thing about being and working in Wassaic that can only be experienced when there.
 The people and the place breathes love and support in art making.
 I often sign off with these same words in emails to prospective artists, and to friends too.